Two of the most common telephony questions we hear are:

 What are Fixed and Non-Fixed VoIP?

 VoIP, or ‘Voice over Internet Protocol,’ is a group of technologies that enables voice communication over the Internet.

 Every Internet-connected device has a unique ‘address’ called an Internet Protocol (IP) address.
 VoIP converts voice signals from an Internet-connected device into ‘packets’ of data and transmits them over the Internet to another device.

-VoIP services can also call — and receive calls from — national or international phone numbers.
+VoIP consulting services can also call — and receive calls from — national or international phone numbers.
 In this case, data packets created by the VoIP service are converted into a standard telephone signal, and vice-versa.

 Depending on hardware, VoIP can give the end-user an experience identical to a traditional telephone, or it can allow them to make calls directly from their PC or laptop.

 Best of all, VoIP is much cheaper than traditional telephony services and typically free for internal company calls, even between users in different countries.

 While VoIP is easy to understand as a concept, there are several variables to consider, including: